joshuawprice/personal/howtopassai.com/docs/algorithms/index.md

 ### (Loop) invariant

 In an iterative algorithm, a loop invariant is a property that is maintained throughout the computation.
 In recursive design it's just called an invariant.
-It is usually an easier or smaller instance of the final problem you are trying to solve which the algorithm expand at each iteration until you have solved the entire problem (which will be given by the breaking condition of the loop or recursive calls).
-This is a very useful algorithm design tool, but can also be used to prove the correctness of an algorithm.
+It is usually an easier or smaller instance of the final problem you are trying to solve which the algorithm expands at each iteration until you have solved the entire problem.
+This can also be used to prove the correctness of an algorithm.

+### Divide and conquer

+Recursively breaks a problem into smaller subproblems, solves them independently, and combines their solutions to form the overall solution.

 ## Tail recursion